 Optional Return Trip: Leaves Frawley Stadium at 10:45 to return to New Castle

 Join Urban Bike Project, Delaware Greenways, local riders and special guest Erick “The Bicycle Nomad” Cedeno for a 15 mile bicycle ride as we retrace the path of the Underground Railroad through New Castle County along a portion of the Harriet Tubman Underground Railroad Byway.
-We will visit the sites of historical significance for Delaware’s role in the struggle for Black liberation and freedom – from the New Castle Court House Museum to the historic home of Thomas Garrett, one of the “stationmasters” of the Underground Railroad.
-To learn more about the byway and Delaware’s pivotal role in the history of the Underground Railroad, visit https://harriettubmanbyway.org/
+The ride will follow the Jack Markell Trail to Wilmington, stopping along the way to hear stories of key individuals in the historic fight for Black liberation in Delaware.
+These stories are shared through a virtual Story Map that is available on the Delaware Greenways website by visiting https://storymaps.arcgis.com/stories/7b96c00d8ffc44d5862dc5a281fba1c7.

 The ride ends at Frawley Stadium in Wilmington, where riders are encouraged to join the Delaware Juneteenth Association’s Freedom Festival and Parade.
 An optional return trip to New Castle leaves the stadium at 10:45am; those who join the parade should plan on completing their return trip independently.

 This ride is free and open to all ages.
 The route follows a paved multi-use path, with short stretches on low traffic roads.
 Please no training wheels or strider bikes.
 Young people who are not comfortable riding on their own or who can not maintain a consistent pace should be attached to a parent or guardian (via child trailer, tag-along bike, or child seat).